-- A. "Righteousness... means that each of the persons of the Trinity recognizes and protects the distinct properties of the other persons.
-Other ethical terms emphasize various aspects of the self-sacrificial, self-giving dedication of the Three for one another."
-(CO, 20) - B. "...the doctrine of God's attributes must take into account that the Father loves the Son in a way that is different from the way the Son loves the Father...The Father loves the Son as a Father and so gives the Son commandments and a mission.
-The Son loves the Father as a Son and so delights to do His will and to fulfill the work He has been given.
+- A. "...the doctrine of God's attributes must take into account that the Father loves the Son in a way that is different from the way the Son loves the Father...
 Faithfulness, righteousness, goodness, and other attributes similarly differ according to the nature of the relationship."
-(CO, 44) - C. "...why should it be thought to compromise God's unity if the Father possess all the attributes in a particularly fatherly way so that paternity defines how God the Father expresses the attributes?
+(CO, 44) - B. "...why should it be thought to compromise God's unity if the Father possess all the attributes in a particularly fatherly way so that paternity defines how God the Father expresses the attributes?
 If each person possesses all the attributes according to the distinction of His own person, then the attributes become the attributes of Persons, which is the way we would normally think of attribute...
-Instead of saying the Father is great, the Son is great and the Spirit is great, but there are not three greatnesses or even three who are great but only one great thing, we would have to say that the Father is great, the Son is great, and the Spirit is great, but these three great Persons are also one great Person.
 All the attributes of God belong to God in the unity of His being as well as in the three Persons...
 When we contemplate God in the absolute oneness of His being, it may be legitimate to say that the attributes of God all equal each other and are co-terminous with the being of God.
 But when we contemplate God in His threeness, each of the attributes comes to unique expression in the covenantal relationships of Father, Son and Spirit.
 Or, perhaps we should say that the Father, Son, and Spirit each possess the attributes in a manner that is appropriate to the Person."
-(CO, 45) - D. "I simply want to emphasize that to regard each of the Persons of the Trinity as persons in the full sense of the word requires us to see each of them possessing all of the attributes in a unique manner.
+(CO, 45) - C. "...to regard each of the Persons of the Trinity as persons in the full sense of the word requires us to see each of them possessing all of the attributes in a unique manner.
 There are subtle but important differences in what it means for a father to be righteous and what it means for a son to be righteous for the simple reason that fathers and sons have different responsibilities in the relationship.
 Our doctrine of God's attributes has to take those differences..."
 (CO, 45)

 VI.
-SMITH ASSERTS THAT THE HOLY SPIRIT ETERNALLY PROCEEDS FROM THE FATHER TO THE SON, THEN FROM THE SON BACK TO THE FATHER; AND THAT THE SON IS ETERNALLY GENERATED FROM THE FATHER TO THE SPIRIT, THEN SENT BACK FROM THE SPIRIT TO THE FATHER, THEREBY CREATING A QUADRUPLE PROCESSION.
+SMITH ASSERTS THAT THE HOLY SPIRIT ETERNALLY PROCEEDS FROM THE FATHER TO THE SON, THEN FROM THE SON BACK TO THE FATHER; AND THAT THE SON IS ETERNALLY GENERATED FROM THE FATHER TO THE SPIRIT, THEN SENT BACK FROM THE SPIRIT TO THE FATHER, THEREBY CREATING A SEQUENTIAL, QUADRUPLE PROCESSION.